kumarpriyank10100/E-VOTER/README.md

 This project highlights the potential of **privacy-preserving, decentralized voting** on Ethereum and opens avenues for further improvements in blockchain-based governance systems.

----

-Would you like me to tailor it further or add specific technical details? 🚀